Zum Inhalt springen

 GDPR-compliant B2B shops

-Product configurators for technical variants, detailed specification filters, intelligent cross-selling and digital RFQ workflows.
-Built for the technical trade.
+Product configurators for technical variants, ETIM/ECLASS specification filters, compatibility-based cross-selling and digital RFQ workflows.
+Built for technical trade on Shopware CE.

 The technical trade thrives on advisory competence and product knowledge.
 Buyers do not search for generic products but for exact technical specifications: material, nominal size, pressure rating, protection class, standards compliance.
 A B2B shop for technical trade must digitally map this expertise and provide buyers with tools that do not replace the advisory inside sales team but make routine orders more efficient and free inside sales for complex inquiries.
 We build platforms on Shopware Community Edition that combine technical depth with ordering efficiency.